algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/technical.md

 ### 1. Glossary :

+Fabgen : It's a set of Python scripts to generate C++ binding code to different languages.

+SWIG : It's a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.

+API : They are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.

+ABI : An application binary interface (ABI) is an interface between two binary program modules.
+Often, one of these modules is a library or operating system facility, and the other is a program that is being run by a user.

+Unit Test : It's a type of software testing where individual units or components of a software are tested.

+Statically-typed language  : It's a language (such as Java, C, or C++) where variable types are known at compile time.

+Dynamically typed languages : Type checking takes place at runtime or execution time.
+This means that variables are checked against types only when the program is executing.

 ### 2. Project Overview :

 Fabgen was written for the Harfang 3D project to bring the C++ engine to languages such as Python, Lua and Go.
 It was written as a replacement for SWIG, a very well-known binding generator supporting a lot of target languages.